Home page Site search Site index

-In this electronic book (e-book), Howard Culbertson re-lives his first nine months as a missionary to Italy.
-These 7 chapters, including a Preface and a Postscript, are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
-Originally published as an NMI mission book by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6
+In this ebook, Howard Culbertson re-lives his first nine months as a missionary to Italy.
+These seven chapters, including a Preface and a Postscript, are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
+Originally published as an NMI mission book by Beacon Hill Press of Kansas City (now called The Foundry) with ISBN number 0-8341-0401-6

 I hope that when you finish reading this book, you won't be disappointed.